-The hydrology and vegetation data collected throughout the past twelve months are presented in this document and will be monitored for at least a total of five years, or until the project is deemed successful.

-The three previous monitoring reports for this site determined that Eagle Brunswick has achieved both the vegetative and hydrological success criteria and the site is thus far a mitigation success.
+The hydrology and vegetation data collected throughout the past twelve months are presented in this document.
+The mitigation plan for the Eagle Brunswick Tract required the site to be monitored for at least a total of five years, or until the project is deemed successful.
+As determined in the four previous monitoring reports for this site, Eagle Brunswick has achieved both the vegetative and hydrological success criteria in year five.
+This is the fifth and final monitoring report.